 For some of the higher grades, a trauma course is indicated.
 We run a remote area emphasis Pre Hospital Trauma Life Support course (delivered in circa 64 countries - delivered by us in the UK as a UK localised edition, endorsed by the College of Paramedics and JRCALC compliant).
-Our delivery of the course, uniquely, globally, carries credits for the Wilderness Medical Society Faculty in the Academy of Wilderness Medicine).

 The strength of a course is its Faculty - all hand- picked by and known to our Course Co - Ordinator or Director for years.
 Our team are all Remote Area specialists.
 By that, we do not mean that they have medical qualifications and have been on a couple of expeditions in the past - we mean that they have medical qualifications AND regularly operate (providing medical cover) in remote areas for extended periods.
 Faculty members work in the extractives industries in remote areas overseas, as Off Shore Medical Rescue team leads, as Expedition Medics and providing medical and safety support for Television programmes.
 They have remote area medical expertise, military and Search and Rescue Experience.
 The Faculty have experience in multiple Jungles, Deserts, Mountainous regions, Arctic Circle and more.